top of page

 The Interface of Artificial Intelligence and Human Emotion

-by Mark D. Lerner, Ph.D.
+By Mark D. Lerner, Ph.D.

 Chairman, The National Center for Emotional Wellness